 - Complete the Application for Admission which may be obtained at http://lasalle.edu/grad/ accompanied by the stipulated application fee payable to La Salle University.
 The application fee is waived for applications submitted online.

-- An undergraduate degree.
+- Provide evidence of successful academic achievement in completion of an undergraduate degree.
 Either a B.A. or a B.S. is possible, but a B.A. is preferred because it usually indicates interest and training in areas relevant to the CII’s content and orientation.

-- A GPA of at least 3.0 as an undergraduate is desirable.
+- Provide official transcripts from the institutions of higher education showing all undergraduate and previous graduate study, if applicable.
+A GPA of at least 3.0 as an undergraduate is preferred.

-- Two letters of recommendation from professors at the college level.
-If the applicant has been “out of school” for more that two years, the letters of recommendation may be provided by current or past supervisors.
+- Provide two letters of recommendation from professors at the college level.
+If the applicant has been out of school for more than two years, the letters of recommendation may be provided by current or past supervisors.